-Days 1-2: Fly to Bangkok

-Meals: D
+Day 1-2: Bangkok Meals: D

 You will be met at Bangkok airport by your Local Guide or National Escort from Wendy Wu Tours.
 Together with all other group members who may be arriving at a similar time, you will transfer approximately 1 hour to your hotel and check-in to your room.
 There is no sightseeing today.